For a Bike Ride that’s Magic, Pedal in a National Wildlife Refuge

 Wildlife you may see: Bison, black-tailed prairie dogs, coyotes, a variety of hawks, cottontail rabbits, mule deer and white-tailed deer (year-round); bald eagles (winter); burrowing owls (late spring through summer).

 Other highlights: The Perimeter Trail crosses through short-grass prairie habitat and urban edges.
 Several free guided bike tours within the refuge are also available by reservation in spring and summer.
 Tours, led by naturalists, are generally 8 to 9 miles long and cross through prairie, wetland and woodland habitat.
-See the refuge website or Wild News for tour schedule.

 National Elk Refuge, WY